-- drag-n-drop & after-summary edition modes for flexibility and wise time management
+- drag-n-drop edition for flexibility and wise time management

 - benchmark study times for CFA exam readings that factor in the readings’ length and level of difficulty based on our expert’s assessment

-- benchmark study times for all your study weeks that count in your subjective assessment of CFA exam topics difficulty (given while creating the study plan)
+- benchmark study times for all your study weeks that count in your subjective assessment of CFA exam topics difficulty (you can choose it after creating your study plan)

 - the Chance-to-Pass score to show your progress (its initial level depends on when you start your CFA exam prep – the longer the prep, the higher your initial chance to pass the exam)

 - motivational messages we can send to your e-mail telling you how to develop and improve your study routine

 - proper review system including all kinds of necessary revision, i.e. final review before the exam, topics revision after each competed topic, and regular revision sessions in addition to your study sessions

 - study and review materials – short and substantial – to facilitate your studying and enable quick and orderly revision, they include:

 - LEVEL 1: 40+ hrs of videos, 1800+ questions, 50+ review tests, 50+ formulas lists, 50+ printable e-books (notes), 2 full mocks